 Tyranny of Dragons is written as an extensive campaign, with The Rise of Tiamat specifically written as “an open-framework adventure designed for higher-level characters.”
 The adventure begins with clear progression and a comparatively straight forward story, but as the adventure progresses and the threats grow, players have more freedom to be creative, as does the Dungeon Master.
 The introductory text gives Dungeon Masters the flexibility to not have to strictly adhere to the main track of the adventure, as well as recommending events and encounters be added as necessary or wanted as side quests, distractions, and extensions to the main adventure.
 The campaign takes characters from 1st to 15th level, and is written narratively to take place over months in-game.
 Portions can be expedited, such as overland travel, with a series of rolls and not fully roleplayed.
 The extent of the campaign is that of learning the world of Faerun and the Sword Coast, and then defending it from the greatest threat it has faced, perhaps ever.

 Reading ahead might be more important for Dungeon Masters in this adventure than most, because of the nature of the full progression of the story being narratively tied together.
 Things tie together in specific ways that have an impact on the end of the adventure, so they have to be properly positioned and presented for the integrity of the adventure to endure.
 Understanding where and when the rises in tension and lulls in the narrative happen are important for the pacing of the adventure.
 It also helps to know when a side quest might be necessary, or even when a necessary one can be introduced.
 The more a Dungeon Master can understand the greater story, the better prepared they will be to properly lay threads for building anticipation or raising the stakes of the narrative.
 Knowing the story also gives insight on the important characters.
-Almost more than any other adventure in 5th Edition, NPCs and Factions play a large role in the progression of the adventure, and any amount of success will hinge on allies the players can make, not just the enemies they defeat.
+Almost more than any other adventure in fifth edition, NPCs and Factions play a large role in the progression of the adventure, and any amount of success will hinge on allies the players can make, not just the enemies they defeat.
 The key for the Dungeon Master is to make them feel distinct and significant for the party to properly roleplay against, as well as having to weigh which alliances are worth preserving, while others might have to be sacrificed and walked away from.